List of awards and nominations received by Shreya Ghoshal: International Indian Film Academy Awards

 The International Indian Film Academy Awards are presented annually by the International Indian Film Academy to honour excellence of cinematic achievements in the Hindi language film industry.
-Ghoshal has received eight awards from twenty three nominations.
+Ghoshal has received ten awards from twenty nine nominations.
 She holds the record of maximum awards and nominations in the Best Female Playback category.
+She is also the most awarded singer in IIFA's history.